Ribbon (computing): Microsoft software

-With the release of Microsoft Office 2007 came the "Fluent User Interface" or "Fluent UI", which replaced menus and customizable toolbars with a single "Office menu", a miniature toolbar known as "quick-access toolbar" and what came to be known as the ribbon: multiple tabs, each holding a toolbar bearing buttons and occasionally other controls.
+With the release of Microsoft Office 2007 came the "Fluent User Interface" or "Fluent UI", which replaced menu bars and customizable toolbars with a single "Office menu", a miniature toolbar known as "quick-access toolbar" and what came to be known as the ribbon: multiple tabs, each holding a toolbar bearing buttons and occasionally other controls.
 Toolbar controls have assorted sizes and are classified in visually distinguishable groups.
 The new design was intended to alleviate the problem of users not finding or knowing of the existence of available features in the Office suite.
 The name "ribbon" was later purported to have originated from an early design idea by which commands were placed on a long pane that could be rolled like a medieval scroll; the name was retained after the scrolling mechanism was replaced by tabs.

 Microsoft applications implementing ribbons each have a different set of tabs which house user controls for that application.
 Within each tab, various related controls may be grouped together.
 Double-clicking the active tab or clicking the "Minimize" button hides the command panel, leaving only the tabs visible.
 Repeating this action reveals the pane.
-The ribbon consolidates the functionality previously found in menus, toolbars and occasionally task panes into one area.
+The ribbon consolidates the functionality formerly found in menus, toolbars and occasionally task panes into one area.

 In Microsoft Office 2007, only Word, Excel, Access and PowerPoint implemented ribbons.
 With the release of Microsoft Office 2010, however, ribbons were implemented in the rest of the Microsoft Office applications.
 Microsoft Office 2010 also added additional end-user customization support to its user interface.

 Microsoft gradually implemented the Ribbon in some of its other software.
 The fourth wave of Windows Live Essentials applications, including Mail, Photo Gallery, Movie Maker and Writer, featured a ribbon.
 Since Windows 7, Paint and WordPad feature ribbons.
 On Windows 8, File Explorer followed suit.
 Ribbons also appeared in SQL Server Report Builder, Dynamics CRM 2011, Microsoft Mathematics v4.0, the desktop client for Microsoft Power BI, and some other programs that have since been retired.

+A redesigned tabbed ribbon has been introduced, as part of the Office UI redesign in Microsoft Office 2021.

 The development history of the Ribbon, presented by Jensen Harris in 2008, can be seen here.